 - 1 tablespoon dijon mustard

-- ¼ cup neutral oil, such as avocado, grapeseed, canola
+- ¼ cup neutral oil, such as avocado, grapeseed, or extra virgin olive oil

 - Peel cassava: Chop both ends off the cassava and discard.
 Now chop into smaller sizes that is easier to hold.
 About 3inches wide.
 Use a small pairing knife to make a slit through the outer rough brown skin as well as the pink layer.
 Use your knife to gently lift both the brown and pink skin.
 Now with a little more force, pull the skin completely off.
 Repeat for remaining pieces.